Muskan-singh-chaudhary/Basic-C-Programs/README.md

 # Basic C Programs

-Is repository me kuch basic C programs diye gaye hain.
+This repository contains some basic C programs.

 ## Programs

-- [Hello World](hello.c) – Ek simple program jo "Hello, World!" print karta hai.
+- [Hello World](hello.c) – A simple program that prints "Hello, World!".
-- [Factorial](factorial.c) – Recursive function se factorial calculate karne wala program.
+- [Factorial](factorial.c) – A program that calculates the factorial of a number using recursion.
-- [Prime Check](sum.c) – Check karta hai ki koi number prime hai ya nahi.
+- [Sum of Two Numbers](sum.c) – A program that calculates the sum of two numbers.
 ---

 ## Assignment Instructions Followed